NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 NannyML's univariate approach for data drift looks at each variable individually and compares the :ref:`chunks<chunking>` created from the analysis :ref:`data period<data-drift-periods>` with the reference period.
-You can read more about periods and other data requirements in our section on :ref:`data periods<data-drift-periods>`
+You can read more about periods and other data requirements in our section on :ref:`data periods<data-drift-periods>`.

 The comparison results in a single number, a drift metric, representing the amount of drift between the reference and analysis chunks.
 NannyML calculates them for every chunk, allowing you to track them over time.